nav9/iRest/README.md

 ## On Linux (Ubuntu)
 * Gnome screensaver (to detect when the screen is locked): `sudo apt install -y gnome-screensaver`
 * Speech Dispatcher engine (for spoken audio notifications.
 This would be pre-installed on Ubuntu): `sudo apt-get install speech-dispatcher` (https://command-not-found.com/spd-say).
+* To sort filenames with numbers correctly: `pip install natsort`